moved0311/Note/學英文/dictionary.md

 * spiral of desperation
 * narrate: give a spoken or written account of connected events / a story
   * syn. tell
+* profound
+  * very great
+  * a programmer with profound understanding of the fundamentals